ScalHive/scalhive-content/content/en/Privacy-statement.md

 ### Access to personal data

 You have a right of access to personal data held by us as a data controller.
-This right may be exercised by emailing us at team@scalhive.com.
+This right may be exercised by emailing us at **team at scalhive.com**.

 ### Amendment of personal data

-To update personal data submitted to us, you may email us at team@scalhive.com or, where appropriate, contact us via the relevant website registration page or by amending the personal details held on relevant applications with which you registered.
+To update personal data submitted to us, you may email us at **team at scalhive.com** or, where appropriate, contact us via the relevant website registration page or by amending the personal details held on relevant applications with which you registered.